hez2010/ArrayUpcastAnalyzer/README.md

 # Array Upcast Analyzer
-An analyzer to detect array upcasts in your assembly.
+An analyzer helps you to detect covariant array usage in your code

 ## Build
 ```